adamzaninovich/gematria/README.md

 ## Contributing

-Please submit specs with your feature!
+Please submit documentation and specs with your feature.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)